YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * impsample,samples=<smpls> : Uses importance sampling of random tree traversals to weight each sample of the specified number of samples (default is 1,000) in order to estimate the size of the tree at each level.

-* If -HEURISTIC is not specified, MUPIP SIZE uses the ARSAMPLE,SAMPLE=1000 estimation technique.
+* If HEURISTIC is not specified, MUPIP SIZE uses the ARSAMPLE,SAMPLE=1000 estimation technique.

 The 2 sigma column for the two sampling techniques shows the dispersion of the samples (in blocks) and the probability (rounded to a whole percentage) that the actual value falls farther away from the reported value by more than two sigma.
 With the scan method the "sample" is "complete," so any inaccuracy comes from concurrent updates.

 .. note::
-   For large databases, MUPIP SIZE is faster than MUPIP INTEG -FAST -FULL.
+   For large databases, MUPIP SIZE is faster than MUPIP INTEG FAST FULL.
 IMPSAMPLE is expected to be the fastest estimation technique, followed by ARSAMPLE and then SCAN.
-In terms of accuracy, MUPIP INTEG -FAST -FULL is the most accurate.
+In terms of accuracy, MUPIP INTEG FAST FULL is the most accurate.

 ~~~~~~~~~~~~~~~~~~~
 -ADJACENCY=integer
 ~~~~~~~~~~~~~~~~~~~

 Specifies the logical adjacency of data blocks that MUPIP SIZE should assume during estimation.
-By default, MUPIP SIZE assumes -ADJACENCY=10 and reports the logical adjacency in the "Adjacent" column of the MUPIP SIZE report.
+By default, MUPIP SIZE assumes ADJACENCY=10 and reports the logical adjacency in the "Adjacent" column of the MUPIP SIZE report.
 Note that adjacency is only a proxy for database organization and its usefulness may be limited by the technology and configuration of your secondary storage.
 See the :ref:`mupip-integ` section of this chapter for additional comments on adjacency.

 ~~~~~~~~
 -SELECT
 ~~~~~~~~

 Specifies the global variables on which MUPIP SIZE runs.
-If -SELECT is not specified, MUPIP SIZE selects all global variables.
+If SELECT is not specified, MUPIP SIZE selects all global variables.

 The format of the SELECT qualifier is: